Frequently Asked Questions

 Will this work if I travel internationally?

 Yes, it will.
 This feature helps you communicate with the manager, waiters, chef and kitchen staff to explain your allergies, even when you don't speak the same language.

 I have some less common food allergies.
-Will this feature work for me?
+Will the app's chef card work for me?

 What does the app cost?

 We realize that sometimes it’s important to build trust over time with a customer and are confident that as you get to know us, you’ll come to love us.
 For this reason, we’ve made some of the features Free Forever, and others are only available when you have a Premium account.
-To access Premium features, it costs $1.99 per month or $19.99 per year.
+You can see all the features here.
+When you upgrade to Premium, it only costs $1.99 per month or $19.99 per year.

 What features do I get when I access Free Forever?

 For example, you’ll never have to pay for family sharing, the restaurant allergy explanation card, the 911 emergency call feature, the allergic reaction response guide, the epinephrine and antihistamine expiration reminders, the allergic reaction diary & history, or the epinephrine injector reminder to take your epinephrine when on the go.
 You can see all the Free Forever features here.

 How is Premium different from Free Forever?

 When you upgrade to Premium, in addition to the Free Forever Features, you’ll have a wealth of additional features at your fingertips.
 Premium features include food scan & search tools to make grocery shopping more efficient, a recipe finder, hospital and pharmacy finders, and a convenient way to communicate how your food needs to be prepared to others with the tap of a button.
 You’ll also receive exclusive content and partner deals and you won’t be distracted by ads when using the app.
 The icing on the cake?
 You can try out Premium for 14 days for free!
-You can see all the Premium features here.
+You can see all the features here.

 How does the free trial work?